cortoproject/script-spec/README.md

 grammar: https://github.com/cortoproject/script-parser

 ## Design principles
-Cortoscript uses the corto API underneath to instantiate objects.
-Therefore the same rules apply that apply to declaring/defining objects in the object store also apply to cortoscript.
+Cortoscript assumes the same CRUD model as corto.
 Every statement in cortoscript has an equivalent API function (or set of API functions) associated with it.
+In addition to regular CRUD (Create, Read, Update, Delete) operations, corto has an extra Declare operation to allow for declaratively creating data with cycles.

-Cortoscript assumes that the underlying type system is self-describing, and thus does not define a separate DSL for defining types.
-Types in cortoscript use the same syntax that is used to instantiate object.
-This decouples cortoscript from the type system, and allows cortoscript to evolve independently from the corto runtime.
+Cortoscript is strongly typed, yet does not have a DSL for defining types.
+Types should be defined like ordinary objects, which requires that the underlying type system is self-describing.

-Cortoscript aims to look and feel familiar.
-Even though the language does not have a separate DSL for defining types, the syntax has been chosen in such a way that when a type is written down using the normal object notation, it still resembles type definitions from other popular languages, like C++ or Java.

-Cortoscript leverages type information to keep syntax concise.
-It does not, for example, mandate that field names are provided when initializing objects, as is the case with for example JSON.
-That also means that cortoscript cannot be parsed without an accompanying type definitions.
-Those can be either provided in the same file, or come from another file or corto package.
+Cortoscript is designed as a language that can be used independently from the corto runtime.
+The language does not contain anything that is specific to the corto typesystem.

+Cortoscript aims to be concise and easy to read.
+While it is possible to describe corto data in other formats (JSON, XML), the result is often verbose.
+Cortoscript in practice is easier to write and easier to read.

+Cortoscript is designed to be easy to parse.
+The number of syntax constructs in cortoscript is in the same order of magnitude as JSON and XML, which makes it a language that can be parsed with relatively small effort.

+Cortoscript aims to be DRY (don't repeat yourself) by introducing syntax constructs that allow code to avoid repetition.
+This is one of the primary reasons why it is less verbose than JSON, and in particular XML.

+Cortoscript has been designed with an adaptable syntax so that it can be used in a wide range of scenarios while still achieving a look and feel that otherwise could only be achieved by a DSL.
+This is realized in part realized because cortoscript has a minimal list of keywords, and most of its notation relies on the underlying (extendable) typesystem.

 ## Language overview
 This section does not aim to provide an exhaustive overview of the language, as